Saturday, February 18, 2012

 In fact, they seem exactly as unconcerned with my reaction towards them now as they did then.

 I suppose I must have rented How To Beat the High Cost of Living (a title I will ensure I don't have to type out in full again in this post) because of the cover, which seemed to promise a sartorially compromised Jessica Lange.
-Lange, of course, was sensationally gorgeous at this time, with only King Kong behind her, and Postman Always Rings Twice around the corner.
-Though her features hardened as she aged, at this point she was beautiful to a degree few could boast since Veronica Lake.
+Lange, of course, was sensationally gorgeous at this time, with only King Kong behind her, and Postman Always Rings Twice around the corner: beautiful to a degree few could boast since Veronica Lake.
 (The promised nude-in-a-barrel scene never materialised, though.)

 An incidental reward would have been the re-teaming of Richard Benjamin - then my favourite comic actor, mainly on account of Love at First Bite - and his co-star from that magnificent movie, Susan St James, who has a nice husky voice, a good way with a one-liner and, this time round, dark hair.
 (What I didn't realise until recently is that the film is also written by the same screenwriter, Robert Kaufman.)
-I wasn't then and am not now quite so enamoured of Jane Curtin, but it's nice to see the two stars of Kate and Allie teamed before they were Kate and Allie (if anyone remembers Kate and Allie, that is).
+Jane Curtin, too: it's nice to see the two stars of Kate and Allie teamed before they were Kate and Allie (if anyone remembers Kate and Allie, that is).

 But you still haven't told us anything about it, Matthew.